Month: February 2022 (page 1 of 1)

 Paul Standish/Chris Winch

-Those wishing to attend should email Chris Winch at giving their name, email address and institutional affiliation (if applicable).
+Those wishing to attend should email Chris Winch at christopher.winch@kcl.ac.uk giving their name, email address and institutional affiliation (if applicable).
 Travel directions will be provided to attendees.

 CFP: WITTGENSTEIN AND PRACTICE